 - Select as its preferred solution, the renaming of Jayes Road in its entirety with its length realigned to begin at Knapp St and end at the Boyup Brook Road North.
 Addresses to begin at Knapp St. - 2.
-Select 3 names from Policy P.08 in order of preference. - Direct the CEO to engage the community in a three-week consultation period with submissions being reported to council at the March 2020 ordinary meeting.
+Select 3 names from Policy P.08 in order of preference. - 3.
+Direct the CEO to engage the community in a three-week consultation period with direct consultation undertaken with any ratepayers requiring an address change.
+Submissions to be reported to council at the March 2020 ordinary meeting.